Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?: Introduction

-We focus on \emph{scale-invariant} neural networks, which resemble common architectures with normalization layers (e.g., BatchNorm~\citep{ioffe2015batch}, LayerNorm~\citep{ba2016layer}), while remaining amenable to rigorous theoretical analysis.
-Previous studies largely overlooked the role of scale invariance and primarily explored thermodynamic analogies involving energy, entropy, and temperature.
-In contrast, we show that the optimization of scale-invariant networks under SGD with weight decay naturally extends this framework to include well-defined notions of pressure and volume, establishing a direct correspondence with the ideal gas law.
-Our \textbf{main contributions} are: \begin{enumerate} \item We propose a framework linking thermodynamics to optimization of scale-invariant functions.
-The analogy is grounded in stationary SGD distributions derived from Stochastic Differential Equations (SDEs). \item We analyze three training protocols: (1) fixed parameter norm, (2) fixed effective learning rate (ELR), and (3) fixed learning rate (LR); derive the corresponding SDEs, and map them to thermodynamic processes. \item Using a simplified \emph{isotropic noise model}, we prove the thermodynamic analogy rigorously and confirm it with simulations.
-Interestingly, the model closely mirrors the behavior of an ideal gas, one of the simplest thermodynamic systems. \item We discuss how the ideal gas model generalizes to actual training of scale-invariant neural networks.
-Our framework accurately predicts, how the entropy of the stationary distribution changes, when varying learning rate and weight decay. \end{enumerate}
+We focus on \emph{scale-invariant} neural networks, which resemble common architectures with normalization layers (e.g., BatchNorm~\cite{ioffe2015batch}, LayerNorm~\cite{ba2016layer}), while remaining theoretically tractable.
+Theories not accounting for scale invariance would fail to explain phenomena observed in practical training.
+Unlike prior works that focused on energy, entropy, and temperature, we show that SGD with weight decay on scale-invariant networks naturally introduces pressure and volume, establishing a direct analogy with the ideal gas law.
+Our \textbf{main contributions} are: \begin{enumerate} \item We study scale-invariant neural networks under three training protocols: (1) fixed parameter norm, (2) fixed effective learning rate (ELR), and (3) fixed learning rate (LR).
+For each setting, we derive the corresponding stochastic differential equation (SDE) that governs the dynamics and characterize their stationary distributions. \item We introduce a thermodynamic framework for analyzing stationary distributions of SGD.
+Under a simplified \emph{isotropic noise model}, we establish the thermodynamic analogy rigorously and validate it empirically, revealing a close correspondence with the ideal gas model. \item We discuss how the ideal gas model generalizes to actual training of scale-invariant neural networks and show that our framework accurately predicts how the entropy of the stationary distribution varies with learning rate and weight decay. \end{enumerate}

 Overall, our framework reveals a deep link between optimization and thermodynamics, providing a physics-based foundation for interpreting neural network training.
 This insight can inform future work on training hyperparameters, including learning rate scheduling.